 How precisely, you probably aren’t wondering?

-See, Max made his Major League debut shortly after these systems came online, which means that we have the benefit of having super granular empirical data available for every pitch he’s ever thrown in pro ball.
+And Max is the perfect candidate for this waste of time, too.
+Aside from being one of the greatest pitchers of his generation, he made his Major League debut shortly after these ball-tracking systems came online.
+This means that we have super granular empirical data available for every pitch he’s ever thrown in pro ball.

 How Far Can He Go?